Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Experimental results

-We first examine a synthetic data set of length $n=4300$, generated from four variable-memory chains with values in $A=\{0, 1, 2\}$.
-Their models (shown in Figure~\ref{fig:tree_models}) and associated parameters (given in Appendix~\ref{app:params}) are chosen to be quite similar, so that the segmentation problem is nontrivial.
+We examine a synthetic dataset of length $n=4300$ samples, consisting of four different segments generated from four variable-memory chains with values in $A=\{0, 1, 2\}$; the corresponding tree models are shown in Figure~\ref{fig:tree_models}.
+The associated parameters, given in Appendix~\ref{app:params}, are chosen to be quite similar, so that the resulting segmentation problem is `difficult'.
 The locations of the three change-points are $p_1 ^ * =2500$, $p_2 ^ * = 3500$, $p_3 ^ * = 4000$.